gesellc/flash-mob-programming/README.md

 From here on you as a team decide how you want to work and what you want to focus on.

-Just one tip: Keep the quick retrospective after each round of mobbing.
+Just one tip: Keep the quick retrospectives after each round of mobbing. **"Turn up the good"**